Expand Data Freshness Options by Using Tableau Bridge

 To refresh extracts, you can run Tableau Bridge as a service or as an application.
 In addition to the core requirements:

-The user signed in to Tableau Online through Tableau Bridge must have a Publisher or Site Administrator site role on the Tableau Online site, and the user must be the owner of the published data source or a site administrator.
+The user signed in to Tableau Online through Tableau Bridge must have a Creator, Explorer (Can Publish), or either type of Site Administrator site role on the Tableau Online site.

 If you set Tableau Bridge to run as an application, it completes refreshes only when the computer is powered on, and the Windows user is logged in and running Tableau Bridge.